alberttheprince/rpemotes-reborn/README.md

 - Thank you to [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code, additional features and figuring out shared particle effects

-- Thank you to [Smokey](https://www.gta5-mods.com/users/struggleville) for the explitic Usage Right Agreement to add free custom animations
+- Thank you to [Smokey](https://www.gta5-mods.com/users/struggleville) for the explicit Usage Rights Agreement to add free custom animations

-- Thank you to [BzZzi](https://forum.cfx.re/u/bzzzi/summary) for the explitic Usage Right Agreement to add free donut, croissant and fire torch props
+- Thank you to [BzZzi](https://forum.cfx.re/u/bzzzi/summary) for the explicit Usage Rights Agreement to add free donut, croissant and fire torch props

-- Thank you to [Natty3d](https://forum.cfx.re/u/natty3d/summary) for the explitic Usage Right Agreement to add free lollipop props
+- Thank you to [Natty3d](https://forum.cfx.re/u/natty3d/summary) for the explicit Usage Rights Agreement to add free lollipop props

 - Thank you to [northsqrd](https://github.com/0sqrd) for adding the search function, Animal Emotes config, mobile phone prop texture variants and general contributions

 - Thank you to crusopaul and Eki for discussing KVP and initializing it to the menu for persistent walkstyles

-- Thank you to [Amnilka](https://www.gta5-mods.com/users/frabi) for the explitic Usage Right Agreement to add free custom animations
+- Thank you to [Amnilka](https://www.gta5-mods.com/users/frabi) for the explicit Usage Rights Agreement to add free custom animations

-- Thank you to [LittleSpoon](https://discord.gg/safeword) for the explitic Usage Right Agreement to add free custom animations
+- Thank you to [LittleSpoon](https://discord.gg/safeword) for the explicit Usage Rights Agreement to add free custom animations

-- Thank you to [Pupppy](https://discord.gg/rsN35X4s4N) for the explitic Usage Right Agreement to add free custom animations
+- Thank you to [Pupppy](https://discord.gg/rsN35X4s4N) for the explicit Usage Rights Agreement to add free custom animations

-- Thank you to [SapphireMods](https://discord.gg/Hf8F4nTyzt) for the explitic Usage Right Agreement to add free custom animations
+- Thank you to [SapphireMods](https://discord.gg/Hf8F4nTyzt) for the explicit Usage Rights Agreement to add free custom animations

-- Thank you to [QueenSisters Animations](https://discord.gg/qbPtGwQuep) for the explitic Usage Right Agreement to add free custom animations
+- Thank you to [QueenSisters Animations](https://discord.gg/qbPtGwQuep) for the explicit Usage Rights Agreement to add free custom animations

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.